jonathanmetellus21-ux/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Resolution - Adobe Software Issue"/>
 </p>
 <p>
-After resolving the licensing conflict and restoring Adobe functionality, John updates the ticket with a full resolution summary, changes the status to <strong>"Resolved"</strong>, and closes the ticket.
+Ken verifies that the installation from the Software Catalog is working and confirms everyone is up and running.
+John updates the ticket with a full resolution summary, changes the status to <strong>"Resolved"</strong>, and closes the ticket.
 </p>
 <br />

 ---

-<h3>Scenario 3: CFO’s Laptop Will No Longer Turn On (Sev‑B)</h3>
+<h3>Scenario 3: CFO's Laptop Will No Longer Turn On (Sev‑B)</h3>

 <h4>Stage 1: Intake</h4>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Ticket Intake - CFO Laptop"/>
 </p>
 <p>
-As an end user, submit a new ticket with the issue: <strong>"CFO’s laptop will no longer turn on."</strong> This is a high‑visibility executive request that must be prioritized.
+As an end user, submit a new ticket with the issue: <strong>"CFO's laptop will no longer turn on."</strong> This is a high‑visibility executive request that must be prioritized.
 </p>
 <br />